 Carve out your corner of the internet

 Brainstorm a name for your blog.
 Don’t choose something that’s too long, too hard to spell, too sleazy, too generic (hint: don’t use the words “buzz” or “toybox”), or already in use.
+More naming tips from other awesome bloggers here, here, and here.
+Some great domain name generators include Panabee, Name Mesh, Impossibility, Name Spinner, and Wordoid.
 It is best if you can snag a name that’s available as a URL and on social media platforms.
 Use NameChk to quickly check for this (note: this doesn’t check Gmail).

 Even if you think you’ve come up with something super unique, Google it.
 The more matches that come up, the harder it’s going to be for anyone to Google your name and find you.
 As an extra security measure, Google the potential name plus the word “sex” (or “sex toys”) to make sure there aren’t similarly-named bloggers.